Tenancy Charges and Account Management Policy Supplement

 Rent subsidy fraud

-FACS may take one or more of the following actions:
+DCJ may take one or more of the following actions:

 Any debt accrued by rent subsidy fraud is not written off due to bankruptcy and can be pursued.